The blood and circulation

 As we've said, the range quoted as normal for blood cell counts varies.
 These figures are taken from the Oxford Handbook of Clinical Medicine.

 Red blood cells give the blood its red colour.
 They contain a pigment called haemoglobin.
 There are more than 4 or 5 million red blood cells in every cubic millimetre of blood.
 A red blood cell can live for up to 120 days (about 4 months).
 Doctors can measure the amount of haemoglobin (Hb) in our blood.
-Healthy men usually have a level between 13.8 to 17.2 grams for each decilitre of blood.
-Healthy women usually have a level between 12.1 to 15.1.
+They measure the Hb level in grams per decilitre of blood (g/dL) or grams per litre of blood (g/L).
+Healthy men usually have a level between 13 to 18 g/dL (130 to 180 g/L).
+Healthy women usually have a level between 11.5 to 16.5 g/dL (115 to 165g/L).

 Red blood cells attach to oxygen and carry it within the blood to the tissues.
 When they get to an area where the oxygen is needed, they give it up and pick up carbon dioxide which they carry back to the lungs.
 A shortage of red blood cells is called anaemia.
 The role of the red blood cell in carrying oxygen explains why very anaemic people usually feel breathless.